 Medpace Investors LLC, a noncontrolling shareholder of the Company that is owned by employees of the Company and managed by our chief executive officer, has a majority ownership interest in Symplmed Pharmaceuticals, LLC ("Symplmed"), a private pharmaceutical development company.
 In addition, the chief executive officer and other executives of the Company are board members of Symplmed.
-The Company has operated under a Master Services Agreement ("MSA") with Symplmed since 2013 (amended in 2014) to perform clinical trials and related activities.
+The Company has operated under a Master Services Agreement ("MSA") with Symplmed since 2013 (amended in 2014) to perform clinical trial related services.
 Certain task orders governed by this arrangement were amended in the third quarter of 2016, changing the fee structure from unitized in nature to time and materials and revised pricing based on the Company's leveraging of this work to develop and enhance certain new service capabilities.
 The Company has evaluated its relationship with Symplmed and concluded that Symplmed is not a variable interest entity because the Company has no direct ownership interest or relationship other than the MSA.
-During the Successor years ended December 31, 2016 and 2015 and the Successor Period ended December 31, 2014, the Company recognized related party transactions of less than \$(0.1) million, \$1.2 million and \$1.2 million as service revenue in the consolidated statements of operations, respectively.
-As of December 31, 2016 and 2015 the Company had accounts receivable from Symplmed of less than \$0.1 million and \$0.3 million recorded in the consolidated balance sheet.
+During the years ended December 31, 2017, 2016 and 2015, the Company recognized related party transactions of less than \$0.1 million, less than \$(0.1) million and \$1.2 million as service revenue in the consolidated statements of operations, respectively.